 Do I Need Uninsured Motorist Coverage If I Have Health Insurance?

 Yes.
-Uninsured motorist bodily injury coverage can pay you for loss of time at work, medical payment to assist with the deductible.
+Uninsured motorist bodily injury coverage can pay you for loss of time at work, and medical payment to assist with the deductible.
 It can also cover services like acupuncture and chiropractor visits that may not be covered under your health insurance plan.

 The Benefits of an Independent Insurance Agent

 An independent insurance agent can help you determine the right amount of uninsured or underinsured motorist coverage and will walk you through a handpicked selection of the best policy options for you.
 Not only that, they’ll cut the jargon and clarify the fine print so you know exactly what you’re getting when it comes to car insurance and uninsured or underinsured motorist coverage or anything else.